A Step-By-Step Guide

 Step One: Planning

-Before diving into gardening therapy, you need to plan your balcony garden.
+Before diving into gardening therapy, you need to plan your balcony garden with the help of experts from www.choosegreenergrass.com.
 This is a very important step that will determine how your space will be organized and what you’ll need to pull it all together.
 It’s a good idea to measure the space so you can figure out what size pots and planters will work best for your individual space.

 Another tip is to utilize your vertical space, so consider mounting your green friends on the walls and along the railing of your balcony too.
 You can decorate your balcony from www.nu-lite.com.au The artistically capable might even draw a mock-up of your perfect garden balcony before you actually start collecting all your materials.